NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 ##
 ### Changelog
+- 27/06/22: Added stipulation about personal transports and cars/trucks under Vehicles and Armor Values.
 - 25/06/22: Changed wording of CDF rules enforcementn authority, added Visitor stipulationns under Communications Courtesy, updated The Battlefield to be up to date with existing representation, added allowance for beam repairtools under Munitions.
 Added logo to the top.
 - 23/06/22: Added minimum and maximum velocity for fighters, added rule about beambased repairtools under Munitions.
 - 20/06/22: Added Basics at the top, corrected a typo under the Big Ones.